Lxnneke/HairSalon/README.md

 ### Update 5:

 Got a lil bit further with the main section of the webpage!
 I am just looking forward to the weekend so I can actually spend some time finishing it up asap!

+### Update 6:
+It's the weekend, finally!
+I have now finished up the header in laptop view of the website.
+I have kind of lost track of making it responsive, especially with the floats.
+Hoping that flexbox will do what I want more than float is lol